GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 FOOD

-The large grocery stores on SSI are not well run.
+The large grocery stores on SSI are not run well enough.
 Thrifty's tries to put its normal features in a store that is far too small - it just does not work and could be hazardous.
 Country Grocer/Village Market is sloppy, including having computer system errors, but their deli is probably of broader interest than Thrifty’s (who go for real fancy things, though they have some hard-to-find things such as East Indian dishes).
 Unfortunately there is a widespread attitude and competence problem among backend/lead/manager positions there, especially for general grocery.
 (In contrast the cashiers care.)

 I suggest trying the independent store near the south end of Ganges.
 Their selection is limited, especially for fresh foods which they now have even less of, but they try and are open somewhat later in the evening.
 (They have had difficulty keeping the store up due injury.)